Codejakubek/omniz/README.md

 Private source code for the first game project.

-Access is limited to:
+Direct access is available only for:

-Dawid Waldemar Jakubowski (Codedemens/Codejakubek) Andrzej Blaszczyk
+ - Dawid Waldemar Jakubowski (Codedemens/Codejakubek)
+ - Andrzej Blaszczyk